cipherstash-archive/activestash/README.md

-# Activestash
+# ActiveStash

-ActiveStash is the Rails specific gem for using CipherStash.
+ActiveStash is the Rails specific gem for using [CipherStash](https://cipherstash.com).
 It provides search functionality for ActiveRecord models that are configured to use field level encryption (using [Lockbox](https://github.com/ankane/lockbox) or [EncryptedRecord](https://guides.rubyonrails.org/active_record_encryption.html)).